-There are several hotel chains operating in the country such as Hilton, Hyatt, and Crown Plaza.
-If you’re planning to stay in Tobago, then there are a wide selection of guest houses and beach resorts in the area.
-On the industrialized part of Trinidad, very few lodging houses are available so the best way to go is through home stays.
+Several hotel chains are operating in the country such as Hilton, Hyatt, and Crown Plaza.
+If you’re planning to stay in Tobago, then there is a wide selection of guest houses and beach resorts in the area.
+On the industrialized part of Trinidad, very few lodging houses are available so the best way to go is through homestays.
 Other guest houses that allow groups of people to interact with each other are the Miracle Healing and The Little Inn.

 Among the most popular tourist attractions in Trinidad and Tobago are the Caroni Bird Sanctuary where the former sugarcane estates can be found, the Lopinot Historical Site where a museum was built on the former cocoa estate of French Count Charles Joseph de Lopinot, the tropical rainforest of Roxborough, and the La Brea Pitch Lake.
 Other popular beaches in Trinidad are Las Cuevas, Mayaro, Los Iros, Maracas, and Chagville.
 In Tobago, head to the beautiful beaches of Buco, Canoe Bay, and Pigeon Point.